vitessio/website/content/en/docs/concepts/vschema.md

 ## VSchemas describe how to shard data

 VSchema stands for Vitess Schema.
-In contrast to a traditional database schema that contains metadata about tables, a VSchema contains metadata about how tables are organized across [keyspaces](../keyspace) and shards.
-Simply put, it contains the information needed to make Vitess look like a single database server.
+In contrast to a traditional database schema that contains metadata about tables, a VSchema contains metadata about how tables are organized across [keyspaces](../keyspace) and [shards](../shard).
+It contains the information needed to make Vitess look like a single database server.

-For example, the VSchema will contain the information about the sharding key for a sharded table.
+For example, the VSchema will contain the information about the [Vindex](../vindex) for a sharded table.
 When the application issues a query with a WHERE clause that references the key, the VSchema information will be used to route the query to the appropriate shard.

 ## Sharded keyspaces require a VSchema